ytyulkinaxway/axway-open-docs/content/en/docs/apim_installation/apiportal_install/install_software_configure_database.md

 ## Installation

-For details how to install a database using `yum`, see the following:
+For details on how to install a database using `yum`, see the following:

 * [MySQL installation instructions](http://dev.mysql.com/doc/refman/5.6/en/linux-installation-yum-repo.html)
 * [MariaDB installation instructions](https://mariadb.com/kb/en/mariadb/yum/)